litedb-org/semantic-kernel/dotnet/samples/GettingStartedWithVectorStores/README.md

 The examples can be run as integration tests but their code can also be copied to stand-alone programs.

+- `Step5_LiteDb_Advanced` shows how to use the LiteDB connector with transactional batch upserts, per-property embedding generators, and filtered vector searches.

 ## Configuring Secrets

 Most of the examples will require secrets and credentials, to access OpenAI, Azure OpenAI,